orbartal/docker-tester-spring-mongodb/README.md

 ### Use cases and spring profiles

-There are currently 3 spring profiles that define the mongo db that the backend server will use:
-1. test: use embeded mongodb docker run with [testcontainer](https://www.testcontainers.org).
-No changes are needed in the config.
-Good for auto small testing.
-2. dev: use a local mongo server.
-Fill in details for local DB in application-dev.properties.
-Good for manual testing/debugging locally.
-3. comp: use a set of mongodb dockers that work together as a single service.
-Fill in detail in the compose file.
-Good for auto e2e testing.

-There are currently 3 mods to testing the backend:
+There are currently 3 mods to using the backend:

-1. Running integration test without any external db only a mongodb docker manage by testcontainers.
-Use spring profile test.
-2. Running the backend server as local app, in debug mode, togther with a local mongodb or mongodb docker.
-Using spring profile dev.
-4. Running the tester, backend and mongodb as a dockers using compose.
-It uses the compose mongodb dockers.
+1. Test
+- Use spring profile test in backend
+- No docker-compose is needed.
+Use [testcontainer](https://www.testcontainers.org) to run mongodb docker for tests.
+- Run test found in backend/test dir using maven or ide.

+2. Dev (debug)
+- Use spring profile dev in backend
+- Use docker-compose from compose/t3 to run a mongodb service.
+-- Or use local mongodb or cloud service instead of compose/t3.
+- Use IDE to run backend and tester in debug mode and browser client to manually use backend api.

+3. Integration (prod)
+- Use spring profile compo in backend
+- Use docker-compose from compose/t1 or t2 to run a mongodb service, backend and tester dockers.
+- Use browser client to test backend.

 ### Instructions on how to build the backend and run its test